-Shivering at home in these below-zero temperatures?
-Is your furnace broken completely or not working quite right?
-Maybe it's time to talk to the warm and friendly folks at Mahube-Otwa Community Action about energy assistance help.
-If you qualify, you can receive from $200 to $1,400 to help pay your heating bills, and up to $600 more later in emergency situations.
+Enjoying this early taste of winter?
+Looks like it might be especially cold and snowy this year.
+Time to talk Mahube-Otwa Community Action about energy assistance help.
+Whether you rent or own your home, you can receive from $200 to $1,400 to help pay your heating bills, and up to $600 more later in emergency situations, if you qualify.
 You can also get your faulty furnace repaired or replaced.
-Whether you qualify for help is based on household size, income, fuel type, and past energy usage.

 MNsure, Minnesota's implementation of the federal Affordable Care Act, is in good shape for at least the next two years, thanks to the Legislature, which came through in a big way this year to stabilize a shaky individual insurance market.
 With the support of Gov. Mark Dayton, the Legislature spent $542 million to set up a reinsurance pool for the next two years.
 The idea was to lower rates by helping insurers cover large claims.
 The approach worked: Insurers are imposing only slight premium hikes and even some small price drops for 2018 with reinsurance dollars in effect.

 In her quiet, steady way, Iraq War veteran Kayla Simon of Frazee has made an outsized difference in the community, and people have noticed.
 Simon, 34, a married mother of four with an unusual career, is one of 21 Minnesota veterans to be awarded the Veterans' Voices Award by the Minnesota Humanities Center.
 The award goes to veterans who have shown exemplary community service beyond their military service.